Neil Gaiman's fairytale The Sleeper and the Spindle BBC Radio adaptation to air this Christmas

 However, when the queen attempts to wake the beautiful, sleeping girl in the traditional way, she realises that all is not how it seems.

-The adaptation will see Dame Wilton take on the role of the narrator/old woman, while Gaiman – who is best known for Good Omens – will act as the Home Secretary.
+The adaptation will see Wilton take on the role of the narrator/old woman, while Gaiman (Good Omens) will feature as the Home Secretary.

 Ineson, Stefan Adegbola, and Ian Dunnett Jnr will play the first, second and third dwarf, while Dunnett Jnr will also read the parts of The Prince, The Tinker and The Woodcutter.